Pablo-Wynistorf/oneidp/readme.md

-# Basic loginapp and with api:
+# Free and opensource openid-connect and oauth2 provider

+Use predeployed provider under: https://oneidp.ch

 This loginapp can be placed in front of practically ever application to authenticate their users.
 After a successful login, the api sends back a session cookie to authenticate the user.